peer-open-source/xara-docs/source/user/manual/model/pattern/Plain/eleLoad.rst

 eleLoad
 ^^^^^^^

-The eleLoad command is used to define distributed loads within elements that are associated with an enclosing Plain load pattern.
+The eleLoad command is used to define distributed loads within elements.

 .. function:: eleLoad {*}$args ...